Generic Name: hydrocodone bitartrate and homatropine methylbromide

 Drug Abuse and Dependence

-Tussigon is a Schedule III narcotic.
+Tussigon is a Schedule II narcotic.
 Psychic dependence, physical dependence and tolerance may develop upon repeated administration of narcotics; therefore, Tussigon should be prescribed and administered with caution.
 However, psychic dependence is unlikely to develop when Tussigon is used for a short time for the treatment of cough.
 Physical dependence, the condition in which continued administration of the drug is required to prevent the appearance of a withdrawal syndrome, assume clinically significant proportions only after several weeks of continued oral narcotic use, although some mild degree of physical dependence may develop after a few days of narcotic therapy.

 Signs and Symptoms: